Travis

 slack: '<account>:<token>#development'

-To specify a different channel when using with encrypted credentials use:
+To specify a different channel when using encrypted credentials use:

 travis encrypt "<account>:<token>#channel" --add notifications.slack.rooms